-- 1. ANTENNA: This jack accepts a 50 ohm coaxial cable with a PL-259 type plug. - 2.
-DC POWER: This jack accepts the 13.8V DC power cable with built-in fuse.
+- 1. ANTENNA: This jack accepts 50 ohms coaxial cable with a PL-259 type plug. - 2.
+DC POWER: This accepts 13.8V DC power cable with built-in fuse.
 The power cord provided with the radio has a black and red wire.
 The black goes to negative and red goes to positive. - 3.
-F.C.: This connector is used for an external frequency counter which indicates the frequency of the selected channel. - 4.
 PA SP: This jack is for PA operation.
-Before operating, you must first connect a speaker (8 ohms, 4W) to this jack. - 5.
+Before operating, you must first connect a PA speaker (8 ohms, 4W) to this jack. - 4.
+F.C.: This connector is used for connecting an external frequency counter, which indicates the frequency of the selected channel. - 5.
 EXT.
-SP: This jack accepts a 4 to 8 ohm, 5 watt external speaker.
+SP: This jack accepts 4 to 8 ohms external speaker.
 When the external speaker is connected to this jack, the built-in speaker will be disabled.